AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 ---
 title: Implement Conversation Insights
-description: Learn how to instrument your agent experience applications for Conversation Insights.
+description: Learn how to instrument your agent application or service for Conversation Insights.
 solution: Customer Journey Analytics
 feature: Content Analytics
 role: Admin, User
-hide: true
+hold: true
 ---
 # Implement Conversation Insights

-To use Conversation Insights you must instrument your agent experience application or service to produce conversation data as XDM Experience Events and ensure that these conversation experience events end up in Adobe Experience Platform as datasets.
+To produce conversation data as XDM Experience Events and ensure that these conversation experience events end up in Adobe Experience Platform as datasets, instrument your agent application or service to use Conversation Insights.

 This article documents the required implementation steps.